Each test lasts 5 to 60 minutes and is completed with your computer, tablet or smartphone. Most tests are 20 minutes where you earn $10.

-Each test lasts 10-20 minutes and is completed with your home computer or smartphone.
-Read the following instructions and watch the example video to understand what our customers are looking for from a tester.
+Read the following instructions and watch the short training video to understand what our customers need from you as a tester.

-They conduct usability tests on websites.
+They conduct usability tests on websites, apps or prototypes.
 Their job is to imagine a given scenario and perform certain tasks, like finding a product in an online store and going through the checkout process.
 This helps site owners find and fix usability issues.

 No. You may be asked to go through the checkout process of online stores, but most of the time the scenarios will ask you to stop before clicking on the final submit button.
 In any case, you SHOULD NOT enter your real credit card details while performing a test.

-In order to test websites and get paid $10 per test, you need to have a Windows or Mac computer.
+In order to test websites and get paid, you need to have a Windows or Mac computer, or a mobile phone or a tablet.
 If on Windows, you need to have Windows 7 or newer.

-Your computer also needs to have a microphone, either internal (like most laptops have) or external.
+Your device also needs to have a microphone, either internal (like most devices have) or external.
 If you need to buy an external microphone, even the cheapest ones selling for around $2 will work.

 No, you should use fake details while conducting a test.